MCmoderSD/YEPPBot/README.md

 thr [Twitch4J library](https://twitch4j.github.io/).

 The bot is currently under active development and can change a lot in the future. <br>
-If you have any ideas or suggestions, feel free to open an issue or a pull request.
+If you have any ideas or suggestions, feel free to open an issue or a pull request. <br> <br>

 ## Table of Contents
 - [Description](#description)